Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Teleportation of fermions

 \section{Teleportation of fermions}

 Here we generalize the teleportation protocol to Majorana fermion systems, as discussed in the main text for the SYK model.
-This involves a few small modifications, stemming from ($i$) a different definition of fermionic EPR (FEPR) pairs, ($ii$) a different relation between FEPR projector and the SWAP gate, and ($iii$) modified expectations for operator spreading in Majorana systems such as SYK.
+This involves a few small modifications, stemming from ($i$) a different definition of fermionic EPR (FEPR) pairs, and ($ii$) a different relation between FEPR pair projector and the SWAP gate.
+These modifications explain the results of Ref.~\cite{gao2019traversable}, which find that late time teleportation in the SYK model occurs with less than unit fidelity even at infinite temperature (where we would generally expect perfect fidelity, from late time peaked-size teleportation [Section \ref{finite temperature}, VI]).
+In particular, we find that the encoding procedure for the late time fermionic protocol must be modified for teleportation to succeed with perfect fidelity, due to modification ($ii$) above.

 Consider two complex fermions $\chi_l$ and $\chi_r$, decomposed into pairs of Majorana fermions via $\chi_l = \psi_l^1 + i \psi_l^2$, $\chi_r = \psi_r^1 + i \psi_r^2$.
 The number operators of the original fermions are Majorana bilinears, e.g. $ i \psi_l^1 \psi_l^2 = 2 \hat{N}_l - 1 = (-1)^{\hat{N}_l}. $ We define a single FEPR pair as the positive eigenstate of $i \psi_l^1 \psi_r^1$ and $i \psi_l^2 \psi_r^2$.
 In the number operator basis of the original complex fermions, this is the maximally entangled state $(\ket{10} - i \ket{01})/\sqrt{2}$.
 Multiple fermion EPR pairs are formed as a tensor product of single FEPR pairs.